TechForUK/brexchat/content/listen/nhs/example3.md

 type: "share"
 ---

-**Less money for the NHS**
+**We need people from the EU to work for the NHS**

-"We are not going to get the extra £350 million a week for the NHS that we were promised.
-Even Nigel Farage said he could not guarantee we would get that money.

-How is the NHS going to be there for me and my family with less money?"
+"62,000 people from the EU currently work in the NHS.

+But the NHS is still short of 35,000 nurses and nearly 10,000 doctors.

+What would we do without the doctors and nurses from the EU?"